A sample of giant radio sources from the NVGRC catalog: Radio Morphology

-When visually inspected VLASS cutouts, we assigned 10\% of GRSs to sources with a core-jet/core-lobes morphology, 17\% of the objects to double sources, 57\% of the sources to doubles with a core, and 16\% of the sources to triples\footnote{We referred to triple sources those in which the integrated core flux density can be 10-–20\% of the total source flux at the NVSS, RACS, or TGSS catalogs.}.
-Thus, it turned out that 83\% of the sources on the VLASS cutouts have a radio core, which makes it possible to reliably identify hosts.
+Based on visual inspection of VLASS cutouts, we assigned 10\% of GRSs to sources with core-jet or core-lobe morphology, 17\% to double-lobed sources, 57\% to doubles with a core, and 16\% to triple sources\footnote{We refer to triple sources as those in which the integrated core flux density constitutes 10–20\% of the total source flux in the NVSS, RACS, or TGSS catalogs.}.
+Thus, 83\% of the sources in VLASS cutouts exhibit a radio core, enabling reliable host galaxy identification.